-Item 1, staff does not recommend conceptual approval of the request to construct a rear addition based on findings a through j.
+Item 1, staff recommends conceptual approval of the request to construct a rear addition based on findings a through k.
 Staff recommends that the applicant address the following stipulations prior to returning to the HDRC:

 - i.
-That the applicant submits a line-of-sight study showing the visibility of the 2-story rear addition from the public right-of-way. - ii.
-That the applicant simplifies the proposed roof form on the addition to reduce the visibility from the public rightof-way based on finding f. - iii.
-That the applicant proposes a fenestration pattern, window opening proportions, and materials that are more consistent with the Guidelines, the Standard Specifications for Windows in Additions, and the historic examples found in the Olmos Park Terrace Historic District as noted in findings h through j. - iv.
-That the applicant submits final material specifications for wood or aluminum clad wood windows as noted in finding i.
+That the applicant proposes a fenestration pattern, window opening proportions, and materials that are more consistent with the Guidelines, the Standard Specifications for Windows in Additions, and the historic examples found in the Olmos Park Terrace Historic District as noted in findings h through j. - ii.
+That the applicant submits final material specifications for wood or aluminum clad wood windows as noted in finding j.
 Windows should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
 An alternative window material may be proposed, provided that the window features meeting rails that are no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and an architecturally appropriate sill detail.
-Window track components must be painted to match the window trim or be concealed by a wood window screen set within the opening. - v.
+Window track components must be painted to match the window trim or be concealed by a wood window screen set within the opening.

+iii.
 That the applicant submits a landscaping plan.